 Senior living services revenue is primarily derived from private pay residents at rates we establish based upon the needs of the resident, the amount of services we provide the resident, and market conditions in the area of operation.
 In addition, Medicaid or other state-specific programs may supplement payments for board and care services provided in senior living communities.
-A majority of states provide, or are approved to provide, Medicaid state plans approved by CMS.
+A majority of states provide, or are approved to provide, Medicaid payments for personal care and medical services to some residents in licensed senior living communities under waivers granted by or under Medicaid state plans approved by CMS.
 State Medicaid programs control costs for assisted living and other home and community based services by various means such as restrictive financial and functional eligibility standards, enrollment limits and waiting lists.
 Because rates paid to senior living community operators are generally lower than rates paid to SNF operators, some states use Medicaid funding of senior living services as a means of lowering the cost of services for residents who may not need the higher level of health services provided in SNFs.
 States that administer Medicaid programs for services in senior living communities are responsible for monitoring the services at, and physical conditions of, the participating communities.
 As a result of the growth of assisted living in recent years, states have adopted licensing standards applicable to assisted living communities.
-Most state licensing standards apply to assisted living communities regardless of whether they accept Medicaid funding.
+Most state licensing standards apply to assisted living communities of whether they accept Medicaid funding.